Brown Bear, Brown Bear, What Do You See?: Publication history

+The 1992 edition was a restoration to Bill Martin, Jr's, original wording with the teacher at the end, while Eric Carle created new pictures based on the originals, intended to better represent the colors of the original.

 Reception

 The book was listed as one of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.
 As of 2013, it ranked 21st on a Goodreads list of "Best Children's Books."
 The book is praised by many parents and school teachers, many of whom requested a trade edition of the book from the publisher.
-The large volume of requests led to additional collaborations between Martin and Carle: two sequels: Polar Bear, Polar Bear, What Do You See? and Panda Bear, Panda Bear, What Do You See, with similar style and tone to Brown Bear, Brown Bear, What Do You See?
+The large volume of requests led to additional collaborations between Martin and Carle, including three sequels: Polar Bear, Polar Bear, What Do You Hear?, Panda Bear, Panda Bear, What Do You See?, and Baby Bear, Baby Bear, What Do You See?, with similar style and tone to Brown Bear, Brown Bear, What Do You See?

 Texas School Board Banning

 In 2010, the Texas State Board of Education briefly removed the book from the public school curriculum after confusing the author with philosopher Bill Martin, author of Ethical Marxism: The Categorical Imperative of Liberation.

 The board was discussing the Texas Essential Knowledge and Skills, which sets standards for the Texas social studies curriculum.
 Ethical Marxism: The Categorical Imperative of Liberation was the intended censored book in the third grade curriculum.
 However, the board mistook the authors because of their similar names, resulting in the banning of Brown Bear, Brown Bear, What Do You See.
 Texas State Board member Pat Hardy, vouched for the banning of Ethical Marxism: The Categorical Imperative of Liberation, because of its “very strong critiques of capitalism and the American System.”
-However, Hardy admits to doing no research herself and instead “trusting the research of another board member, Terri Leo," who had not read Ethical Marxism: The Categorical Imperative of Liberation, herself.
+However, Hardy admitted to doing no research herself and instead “trusting the research of another board member, Terri Leo," who had not read Ethical Marxism: The Categorical Imperative of Liberation, herself.
 The banned children's author never published political pieces.

-The New York Times bestselling author of 22 children’s books, Michael Sampson commented that Hardy’s mistake is “a new low in terms of the group that's supposed to represent education having such faulty research and making such a false leap without substantiating what they're doing."
+Michael Sampson, the New York Times bestselling author of 22 children's books, commented that Hardy's mistake is “a new low in terms of the group that's supposed to represent education having such faulty research and making such a false leap without substantiating what they're doing."

 The banning raised concerns with the way board members approached updating the Texas Essential Knowledge and Skills.
-These concerns led to a re-evaluation of Texas’ Board Member’s ability to censor and update the curriculum standards.
+These concerns led to a re-evaluation of Texas’ Board Members' ability to censor and update the curriculum standards.

 In reflecting on this controversy, Tommy Thomason, director of the Texas Center for Community Journalism at Texas Christian University, stated that children's author Bill Martin Jr.’s only political intention is “supporting children and giving them wonderful literature they love to read."